| The fundamental purpose of higher education, it

 vulnerability and brokenness and, when we truly awaken to the reality of that presence, Teilhard de Chardin tells us, we have

+discovered fire for the second time.
 My own personal search continues to take me far and wide with many different twists and turns involving

 many different people, never knowing what or who I will encounter along the way, and, though I never intended to go out of